Spezzdidly/ChansAlgorithm/README.md

 * **Spezzdidly**

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+Check [LICENSE.md](LICENSE.md) for more info.

 ## Acknowledgements
 Thank you to **Tom Switzer** (tixxit) specifically for his tangent function which can be found [here](https://gist.github.com/tixxit/252229)